Eye Lift Questions and Answers

 It is easier to do this type of eyelid surgery with patient cooperation as the muscles in eyelid are very sensitive.
 With children, surgery is done using very objective measurements and we anticipate the results from ptosis surgery will be close to ideal.

 On older patients, we get the cooperation of the patients, thus we are able to have the patient open and close eyes in order to do precise measurements and ensure the eyes will match as much as possible after ptosis eyelid surgery.
 In my practice and 20 years of experience, it is best to perform the eyelid surgery safely under local anesthesia with light IV sedation.

-Revision Surgery for Ptosis Surgery Eyelid swelling can be significant up to 6 months and even 1 year.
+Eyelid swelling can be significant up to 6 months and even 1 year.
 If the eyelid level remains after the next 2 months, a second procedure may be necessary.

 Heavy Eyelids: Upper Eyelift Surgery vs. Ptosis Surgery As a board certified Oculofacial Cosmetic Surgeon practicing in New York, I can say based on your description that you either have excess skin on/above your upper eyelid OR weak levator muscles of your eyelids (ptosis).

 Pictures would better help, but you must consult with a qualified surgeon who can best determine what kind of blepharoplasty candidate you are: upper eyelift surgery OR ptosis surgery.